openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 aware of the requirements before taking the exam, and that some of the requirements might take some preparation.

+You can also create a practice proctored exam that is visible to all learners.
+This ungraded exam provides an opportunity for learners to experience the proctoring software setup process and make sure their computers are compatible with the software.
+For more information, see :ref:`Create a Practice Proctored Exam`.

-.. note:: When learners agree to the exam with online proctoring and start the process of installing the proctoring software, they must continue through to taking the exam as soon as that process is completed.
+.. note:: In an actual proctored exam, as soon as learners agree to take the exam with online proctoring and start the process of installing the proctoring software, they must continue through to taking the exam as soon as that process is completed.

 The following list represents only some of the requirements listed in the :ref:`Online Proctoring Rules <Online Proctoring Rules>`.